JuliusJaenchen/mindmap-explainable-ai/docs/05 Unidirectory Explained.md

 ## Our best practices

-All knowledge objects Topics, Subtopics, Quotes, Images etc. are stored in one directory:
+All knowledge objects topics, subtopics, quotes, images etc. are stored in one directory:

 ![Untitled](images/Unidirectory/Untitled%201.png)

-These objects can be differentiated by the following #tags: quote, topic and picture
+These objects can be differentiated by the following #tags: quote, topic, and picture

 ![Untitled](images/Unidirectory/Untitled%202.png)